If you just want to test out Singularity, consider using our docker setup instead.

 Singularity requires a YAML file with some configuration values in order to start up.
 Here's an example:

-# Run SingularityService on port 7099 and log to /var/log/singularity-access.log server: type: simple applicationContextPath: /singularity connector: type: http port: 7099 requestLog: appenders: - type: file currentLogFilename: /var/log/singularity-access.log archivedLogFilenamePattern: /var/log/singularity-access-%d.log.gz # omit this entirely if not using MySQL database: driverClass: com.mysql.jdbc.Driver user: [database username] password: [database password] url: jdbc:mysql://[database host]:[database port]/[database name] mesos: master: zk://[comma separated host:port list of ZK hosts]/mesos defaultCpus: 1 defaultMemory: 128 frameworkName: Singularity frameworkId: Singularity frameworkFailoverTimeout: 1000000 zookeeper: quorum: [comma separated host:port list of ZK hosts] zkNamespace: singularity sessionTimeoutMillis: 60000 connectTimeoutMillis: 5000 retryBaseSleepTimeMilliseconds: 1000 retryMaxTries: 3 logging: loggers: "com.hubspot.singularity" : TRACE enableCorsFilter: true sandboxDefaultsToTaskId: false # enable if using SingularityExecutor ui: title: Singularity (local) baseUrl: http://localhost:7099/singularity # If hosting singularity on another domain, use that domain instead of localhost
+# Run SingularityService on port 7099 and log to /var/log/singularity-access.log server: type: simple applicationContextPath: /singularity connector: type: http port: 7099 requestLog: appenders: - type: file currentLogFilename: /var/log/singularity-access.log archivedLogFilenamePattern: /var/log/singularity-access-%d.log.gz # omit this entirely if not using MySQL database: driverClass: com.mysql.jdbc.Driver user: [database username] password: [database password] url: jdbc:mysql://[database host]:[database port]/[database name] mesos: master: [comma separated list of mesos master host:port] defaultCpus: 1 defaultMemory: 128 frameworkName: Singularity frameworkId: Singularity frameworkFailoverTimeout: 1000000 zookeeper: quorum: [comma separated host:port list of ZK hosts] zkNamespace: singularity sessionTimeoutMillis: 60000 connectTimeoutMillis: 5000 retryBaseSleepTimeMilliseconds: 1000 retryMaxTries: 3 logging: loggers: "com.hubspot.singularity" : TRACE enableCorsFilter: true sandboxDefaultsToTaskId: false # enable if using SingularityExecutor ui: title: Singularity (local) baseUrl: http://localhost:7099/singularity # If hosting singularity on another domain, use that domain instead of localhost

 Full configuration documentation lives here: configuration.md